Hip Dislocation: Symptoms, Treatment, & Recovery

 Is a hip dislocation serious?

 A hip dislocation is a serious medical emergency.
 Not only do you need immediate care for the pain and to address the inability to walk, but surrounding blood vessels, tissues, ligaments, and nerves need to be checked and possibly treated alongside the dislocation of the bone.
-Sometimes additional bones, such as those in the pelvis or leg, are broken and need treatment as well.
+Sometimes additional bones, such as those in the pelvis, are broken and need treatment as well.
 The injury can cause long-term damage if not fixed right away.
 The longer it goes untreated, the more destabilized the bone becomes.
-This increases the chances of additional dislocations and the development of arthritis
+This increases the chances of additional dislocations and the development of hip arthritis.

 Sometimes a hip joint only comes part way out of its socket.
 This is called a subluxation, and it can be mild or severe.
 Subluxations are more common in people with hip dysplasia and those who’ve had a hip replacement.

-Severe subluxations are typically caused by an injury and can be as painful and disabling as a full dislocation.
-More mild hip subluxations are often caused by general wear and tear to the hip, such as cartilage eroding over time.
+Severe subluxations are typically caused by a hip injury and can be as painful and disabling as a full dislocation.
+More mild hip subluxations are often caused by general wear and tear such as osteoarthritis, where cartilage erodes over time.
 This type of subluxation may recur if the chronic underlying condition is not addressed.

 With a mild subluxation, you may still be able to walk but could feel a snapping in the joint when you move or have difficulty putting your full weight on that leg.
 You may be able to pop the joint back in place yourself through gentle stretching or massage.
 It is important, however, not to try to fix a dislocated hip yourself.
 See your orthopedic specialist to identify the cause of your subluxation and determine how to best prevent it from recurring.